proteus-cpi/azure-iiot-components/docs/howto-deploy-services.md

 ## Deployment script options

-The script takes the following parameters:
+To support automation scenarios, the script takes the following parameters:

 ```bash
 -type